FullFact/health-misinfo-shared/README.md

-# health-misinfo-shared
+# Raphael health misinformation project

-Raphael health misinformation project, respository shared by Full Fact and Google
+(Respository shared by Full Fact and Google for work on a proof-of-concept)

 ## Getting captions